 TGbf Editor: Change the text in P123L24-25 as follows

-The Report Type field indicates which type of report the sensing initiator expects from the sensing responder.
-Possible values for this field are defined in Table 9-401v (Report Type subfield definition).
+The Report Type subfield indicates which type of report the sensing initiator expects from the sensing responder.
+Possible values for this subfield are defined in Table 9-401v (Report Type subfield definition).